The following describes the branch’s research programs and program areas.

 Neurobiological findings should be linked closely to behaviors that are relevant in IDD, ranging from cognitive to affective and social tasks.
 The behavioral tasks should be carefully chosen and interpreted, without applying human diagnoses to animal behavior.
 Behavioral tasks should test domains of function, such as learning and memory, reasoning, attention, emotion regulation, and social processes, that would enhance quality of life and/or functional skills significantly if improved in individuals with IDD.

 IDDB also fosters innovative basic science approaches to treating and preventing IDD, ranging from gene-based therapies to circuit-level interventions that improve neural processing across multiple brain regions.
-The branch supports early-stage research on potential interventions, whether in animals or humans, rather than clinical trials.
+The branch supports early-stage research on potential interventions, whether in animals or humans, as well as studies of biomarkers and outcome measures that can pave the way for clinical trials.

 Newborn screening research initiatives within NICHD and specifically within IDDB have experienced considerable growth during the past decade.
 Newborn screening enables identification of infants who are at risk for congenital disorders (often biochemical, hematologic, endocrinologic, and/or genetic) for which early interventions and treatments have the potential to reduce morbidity and mortality.